bjb568/mmd.js/readme.md

 > **Notice:** This code (on this fork anyway) is no longer maintained.
-It has been superseeded with https://github.com/bjb568/Markdown-HTML
+It has been superseded with https://github.com/bjb568/Markdown-HTML

 # Hello, this is mmd.js